 I’m all about some moist & mouth watering meat.
-And, one of the ways I make this happen is with my Cajun garlic butter injection marinade.
+And, one of the ways I make this happen is with my creole butter injection marinade.
 Yes, I make it myself – and I no longer touch the sodium loaded stuff you buy at the store.

 I use my homemade version in turkey, chicken, & pork – and it’s absolutely divine.
 It’s extremely easy to prepare, and it’s add quite the level of moistness & flavor in whatever you’re injecting it in.

 In addition to brining, I use this on whole turkeys every time I make them (you don’t have to inject and brine your turkey – that’s just me).
 Plus, I use it almost every time I make a roasted chicken or pork roast.
 You can find an injector for really cheap.
 I actually bought mine at good ol’ Wal-Mart for about $3 bucks – and you can also find them for pretty cheap on Amazon as well.

 And yes, that’s Phil Robertson’s cajun spice…. you know – the dad from Duck Dynasty.
 I’m a tiny obsessed with that show (ok, maybe more than a tiny bit - quack quack), but I have to admit – the Cajun spice is really good!
 However, you certainly don’t have to have that same brand.
 Any Cajun spice will do!
 Just use your favorite!